Regulatory actions for Oct. 29, 2025

 Oct.
 29, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Perimetrics, Roche, Strata Skin Sciences.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Astrazeneca, Eli Lilly, Enigma, GSK, Kyowa, Neurenati, Nora, Orchard, Regeneron, Sunshine, Unicycive.

 Briefs